stellaboschi/stellaboschi.github.io/early-research.md

 # Early Research
-A collection of essays and research papers from my university years.
+A collection of essays and research papers from university years.

 ---

 * **[Tesi di laurea: Il ristorante come sistema organizzativo (IT)](tesi-it.md)**
-* *Thesis Translation: Porting my academic research into English for a global audience.
+* *Thesis Translation: Porting an academic research into English for a global audience.
 (EN) - Coming soon.*

 ---